How to circumnavigate supply chain crises in the computer vision landscape

 In association with

-Trade tariffs, shifting supply chains, export controls and rapidly expanding global defence budgets are reshaping how imaging and connectivity components are specified, sourced, manufactured and deployed.
-For integrators, OEMs and the end users they supply, these forces are no longer background noise – they are both engineering and commercial realities that sit exposed on the front line.
+Roller-coaster trade tariffs, shifting supply chains and a rapidly changing manufacturing landscape are reshaping how imaging and machine vision components are specified, sourced, manufactured and deployed.
+For integrators, OEMs and the end users they supply, these forces are no longer background noise – they are both engineering and commercial realities that leave both buyers and sellers exposed.

 Calling all